sulesatyam/Airbnb-Listings-Project/README.md

 # Airbnb-Listings-Project
 This project is a comprehensive exploratory data analysis (EDA) of an Airbnb dataset.
 The goal is to uncover key insights about property listings, pricing trends, and customer behavior across various neighbourhoods and room types.
 Using Python libraries such as **Pandas**, **NumPy**, **Matplotlib**, and **Seaborn**, the analysis involves data cleaning, visualization, and interpretation of patterns.
 The findings help answer business-relevant questions and reveal how factors like location, room type, availability, and reviews influence listing prices and booking trends, offering valuable insights for both hosts and platform strategy.

-## Project Objectives
-- Analyze Airbnb listings data to find trends and patterns.
-- Explore pricing, availability, and neighbourhood statistics.
-- Visualize findings using Python libraries like Matplotlib and Seaborn.

 ## Technologies Used

 - Python